Cristin Milioti: 2011–2019: Once and television work

 In 2013, Milioti was cast in the CBS sitcom How I Met Your Mother as the titular Mother, appearing for the first time in the season eight finale titled "Something New", and was promoted to a series regular for the show's ninth and final season.
 Milioti portrayed Jordan Belfort's first wife, Teresa Petrillo, in the 2013 Martin Scorsese film The Wolf of Wall Street.
 In February 2014, she was cast as Zelda, the female lead on NBC's comedy A to Z which premiered that October and aired for one season of 13 episodes.
 In 2015, she co-starred on the second season of FX's Fargo as Betsy Solverson, the cancer-stricken wife of state trooper Lou Solverson and mother of future deputy Molly Solverson.
 In 2017, Milioti appeared in the fourth season of the sci-fi anthology show Black Mirror in the episode "USS Callister" as Nanette Cole, a newly employed game developer whose digital recreation becomes trapped in a virtual simulator game, a role she reprised in the 2025 seventh season episode "USS Callister: Into Infinity".

+2020–present: The Penguin and acclaim

 In 2020, Milioti starred in the sci-fi/comedy Palm Springs, which premiered at the Sundance Film Festival in January and on Hulu in July.
 In 2021, she starred in the HBO Max dark comedy series Made for Love as the entrapped wife of a tech billionaire from whom she runs away.

 In 2024, Milioti starred as Sofia Falcone in the HBO spin-off miniseries of The Batman titled The Penguin, opposite Colin Farrell.
-Her performance earned her a Primetime Emmy Award for Outstanding Lead Actress in a Limited or Anthology Series or Movie.
+For her performance, she won the Critics' Choice Television Award for Best Actress in a Movie/Miniseries and Primetime Emmy Award for Outstanding Lead Actress in a Limited or Anthology Series or Movie.

 Personal life

-Milioti has an adopted mixed-breed West Highland White Terrier dog named Rupert.
-In February 2021, Milioti worked with PETA in a video featuring Rupert which advocated for adopting a dog over purchasing one from breeders.
+In February 2021, Milioti worked with PETA in a video featuring her adopted dog, Rupert, which advocated for adopting a dog over purchasing one from breeders.